smcaine/cloud-native-storage/linstor/README.md

 - Steeper learning curve compared to others

-- Support were slow to reply, especially on slack
+- Support were sometimes slow to reply, especially on slack

-- Community offerings not very easy to implement
+- Community offering's not very easy to implement copared to other solutions

-- Documentation is confusing, the link above was sent by an engineer but i couldnt navigate to it from the site
+- Documentation is somewhat confusing, the link above was sent by an engineer but I couldnt navigate to it from the site

 - No UI